 The Compared and Battery sections have been updated to mention the Anker Soundcore C30i True Wireless.

 Bose has invested in a few different, open-fit designs predating the Bose Ultra Open Earbuds, like the combination sunglasses-headphones Bose OpenAudio Frames line.
 However, not everyone wants to wear sunglasses to listen to audio.
 The Ultra Open Earbuds' unusual clip-on style pivots towards open-fits with improved functionality for everyone.
-Although there have also been conventional open-fits, including the previous generation, Bose Sport Open Earbuds Truly Wireless, they lack the Ultra Open's virtual surround sound support, and their case also doesn't store any battery charges.
+Although there have also been conventional open-fits, including the previous generation, Bose Sport Open Earbuds Truly Wireless, their case doesn't store any battery charges, and they lack the Ultra Open's virtual surround sound support.
 Alternatively, bone conduction headsets also offer environmental awareness, like the Shokz OpenRun Pro Bone Conduction.
 Not everyone will like the bone-conducting sensation, though.
-It's worth considering the Anker Soundcore C30i True Wireless if the clip-on design appeals to you but the Bose premium is a barrier.
+It's worth considering the Anker Soundcore C30i Truly Wireless if the clip-on design appeals to you, but the Bose premium is a barrier.
+Still, the popularity of the unsealed, stemmed buds like the Apple AirPods 4 Truly Wireless isn't unfounded, and they're worth a look if you have an iOS device and because they output a more balanced bass response than the Bose.

 Check out the best wireless earbuds for running and working out and the best wireless Bluetooth earbuds if you need something with different features like noise cancelling.
 Finally, dive into the best Bose headphones for a fuller picture of their headphones.